-Since 2015 nearly 3 million individuals have emigrated from Venezuela largely due to a humanitarian crisis.
-A large number of Venezuelans have relocated to Colombia, as the two countries share a border, resulting in a migrant crisis that is one of the largest in Latin America and second largest worldwide after Syria.
+The migrant crisis in Venezuela is the second largest worldwide after Syria.
 The challenge of this mass exodus is the healthcare condition of Venezuelan refugees.
-Limited vaccination in Venezuela resulted in a resurgence of previously eradicated infectious diseases such as polio, diphtheria, and measles.
-Tuberculosis and Malaria cases are also on rise.
-Due to physicians and medicine shortage, maternal and child mortality rate has risen and diseases such as HIV are uncontrolled.
-Therefore, Venezuelan refugees require immediate healthcare services when arriving to receiving countries, both collapsing local healthcare systems and representing a public health threat if left untreated.
+Venezuelan refugees require immediate healthcare services when arriving to receiving countries, both collapsing local healthcare systems and representing a public health threat if left untreated.
 Unfortunately, the increase in migrants to Colombia has also resulted in and increase in rates of malnourishment among Venezuelans.
 Venezuelans are limited in jobs, housing, and resources to address their basic needs both in their home country and in the receiving countries to which they are migrating to.